ProteinsWebTeam/interpro-docs/docs/browse.rst

 so that residue-residue covariance can be distinguished from lineage effects.
 This means that structure prediction is not possible for all Pfam families, as not all of them have the required number and diversity of sequences in the Pfam alignment.

-For each structural model we used DeepAccNet [:ref:`3 <ref_3>`] to estimate its quality in terms of Local Distance Difference Test (lDDT) score [:ref:`4 <ref_4>`].
+For each structural model we used DeepAccNet [:ref:`3 <ref_3>`] to estimate its quality in terms of Local Distance Difference Test
+(lDDT) score [:ref:`4 <ref_4>`].

 The 3D structure of the model is displayed in the 3D viewer, and can be zoomed in and out, and rotated.
+The structure is coloured by per-residue plDDT score with a rainbow gradient going from blue (high quality) to red (low quality).

+Below the 3D viewer, the Heatmap visualisation displays the residue contacts using the distance metric.
+Hovering on the heatmap highlights the contacts in the 3D structural model.

-The contact map information is also displayed for the Pfam family SEED alignment.
+The contact map information is displayed for the Pfam family SEED alignment.
 Hovering or clicking on a contact position highlights its connection to other residues in the alignment as well as on the 3D structure.
 The model data can be downloaded by clicking on the **Download** button located below the 3D viewer.

 .. figure:: images/browse_pages/structural_model.png